rust-lang/reference/src/items/functions.md

 The rust [`VaList`] is ABI-compatible with the C `va_list` type.

 r[items.fn.c-variadic.abi]
-Only `extern "C"` and `extern "C-unwind"` functions can accept a variable argument list.
+Only `extern "C"` and `extern "C-unwind"` function defintions can accept a variable argument list.

 r[items.fn.c-variadic.safety]
 Only `unsafe` functions can accept a variable argument list.